wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 	from rango.models import Category, Page, UserProfile

 ### Creating the `register()` View

-Next we need to handle both the rendering of the form, and the processing of form input data.
-Within Rango's `views.py` file, add the following view function:
+Next, we need to handle both the rendering of the form and the processing of form input data.
+Within Rango's `views.py`, add `import` statements for the new `UserForm` and `UserProfileForm` classes.

 {lang="python",linenos=off}
 	from rango.forms import UserForm, UserProfileForm

-	...
+Once you've done that, add the following new view, `register()`.

+{lang="python",linenos=off}
 	def register(request):
 	    # A boolean value for telling the template
 	    # whether the registration was successful.
 	    # Set to False initially.
 Code changes value to
 	    # True when registration succeeds.
 	    registered = False

 	    # If it's a HTTP POST, we're interested in processing form data.
 	    if request.method == 'POST':
 	        # Attempt to grab information from the raw form information.
 	        # Note that we make use of both UserForm and UserProfileForm.
 	        user_form = UserForm(data=request.POST)
 	        profile_form = UserProfileForm(data=request.POST)

 	        # If the two forms are valid...
 	        if user_form.is_valid() and profile_form.is_valid():
 	            # Save the user's form data to the database.
 	            user = user_form.save()

 	            # Now we hash the password with the set_password method.
 	            # Once hashed, we can update the user object.
 	            user.set_password(user.password)
 	            user.save()

 	            # Now sort out the UserProfile instance.
 	            # Since we need to set the user attribute ourselves,
 	            # we set commit=False.
 This delays saving the model
 	            # until we're ready to avoid integrity problems.
 	            profile = profile_form.save(commit=False)
 	            profile.user = user

 	            # Did the user provide a profile picture?
 	            # If so, we need to get it from the input form and
 	            #put it in the UserProfile model.
 	            if 'picture' in request.FILES:
 	                profile.picture = request.FILES['picture']

 	            # Now we save the UserProfile model instance.
 	            profile.save()

 	            # Update our variable to tell the template registration was successful.
 	            registered = True
 	        else:
 	            # Invalid form or forms - mistakes or something else?
 	            # Print problems to the terminal.
 	            print user_form.errors, profile_form.errors
 	    else:
 	        # Not a HTTP POST, so we render our form using two ModelForm instances.
 	        # These forms will be blank, ready for user input.
 	        user_form = UserForm()
 	        profile_form = UserProfileForm()

 	    # Render the template depending on the context.
 	    return render(request,
 	                  'rango/register.html',
 	                  {'user_form': user_form, 'profile_form': profile_form,
 	                   'registered': registered} )

-While the view looks pretty complicated it is very similar in nature to how we implemented the add category and add page views.
-However, we had to also handle two distinct `ModelForm` instances - one for the `User` model, and one for the `UserProfile` model.
+While the view looks pretty complicated, it's actually very similar in nature to how we implemented the [add category]({#section-forms-addcategory}) and [add page](#section-forms-addpage) views.
+However, here we have to also handle two distinct `ModelForm` instances - one for the `User` model, and one for the `UserProfile` model.
 We also need to handle a user's profile image, if he or she chooses to upload one.

 We also establish a link between the two model instances that we create.
 After creating a new `User` model instance, we reference it in the `UserProfile` instance with the line `profile.user = user`.
 This is where we populate the `user` attribute of the `UserProfileForm` form, which we hid from users.

 ### Creating the *Registration* Template